CUANTAM/Building-Lattices/README.md

 In each of the programs listed above, excluding writeLattice.py, there is a section for choosing parameters and a section for carrying out the protocol (clearly marked).
 Unless you are attempting to extend the function of these programs for your own use, it is not recommended that you make any changes to the latter section.

-All programs in this repository require numpy.
+All programs in this repository require up-to-date versions of python and numpy.

 ## bulkBuild.py